 - Roll your strip of cloth like you would roll up a cigar.
 Fold one end of the fabric diagonally, so the corner point stretches past the bottom of the cloth.
 Starting at the pointy end, roll the cloth as tight as possible.
 When you run out of cloth, tie it twice.
 Once at the top and once at the bottom, with a small spare scrap of cloth.

-Some women might have problems wearing homemade tampons.
-The solution for their period will be homemade sanitary pads.
+When prepping for your period, you like many other women might have problems wearing homemade tampons.
+The solution for this will be homemade sanitary pads.

 Reusable period cloth pads when prepping for your period

 One option to stockpile on reusable sanitary pads would be to buy them from Amazon, it will save you a lot of work if you don’t like sewing.
 You’re going to need a pad with a removable interior liner.
 This is an essential factor for cleaning and long-term maintenance.

 If you prefer the make your own, you’ll discover on the internet an incredibly diverse variety of patterns.
 The best ones will be shaped like the hourglass, like the ones you bought at the store and they will have wings.
 The center should be easy to open in order to remove the lining.
 The wings should snap together under the bottom of your underwear.
 In a time of crisis, if you are caught unprepared you can still make your own by using washcloths or worn out towels.

 Fold the towel until you get a rectangle about 3 inches across by 10 inches long.
 Use safety pins to attach the rectangle to your underwear.
 It will be a lot bulkier than the sewn models you find on the internet, but it will get the job done.

 Just like the tampons, if you need to clean your homemade sanitary pads.
 You will have to boil them for at least 20 minutes.
 Once you’ve boiled the pads, make sure you unfold them and hand them up to air dry, in a sunny spot.
 The UV rays will also help disinfect the pads.

 Stay Safe and God Bless!